RobertHoueland/discord-bot-template/README.md

 The bot will give a checkmark reaction to the message, and delete the command after 3 seconds.

+**Make sure to read the entire instructions before using.**

+Add me on discord *Robdog#6848* and show me your bots!
+Come ask questions too.

 ## Setup:

 You will need to install [Node.js](https://nodejs.org/en/), and clone this repo to somewhere on your device to edit.
 In a cmd located at your folder for the bot, run: